varunhkulkarni/embl/README.md

  <!-- USAGE -->
 ## Usage

-This section will help to query differnt URLs to use the API that we have started with the above code
+This section will help to query different URLs to use the API that we have started with the above code

 1. URL for Eureka Server :